genarominetto/dict_to_kivy_app/README.md

 ## 📱 Screen Properties

-For each screen in the `screens` dictionary, you can define the following properties:
+For each key in the `screens` dictionary, you can define the following properties:

 - `reachable_screens`: A list of screens that can be navigated to.
 - `custom_functions`: A list of buttons, each of which prints a string when pressed.